 The Board and PDP team should operate from the same set of information when formulating or considering policy recommendations (and, as indicated above, with the same objectives in mind).
 Meetings between the PDP leadership and Board (or Board caucus) can result in an information sharing agreement where the Board passes reports it receives on to the PDP.

-The ODP can result in de facto staff influence on the bottom-up policy-making process.
+The Operational Design Phase (ODP) can result in de facto staff influence on the bottom-up policy-making process.

-The ODP (or an equivalent study) is valuable, but only if undertaken at a time useful to the policy makers.
+The ODP (or an equivalent study) is valuable, but only if undertaken at a time useful to the policy makers and to a degree needed for decision making (and not more).

 Expertise

-Chairs often lack skills to:
+Some interviewees, looking across several PDPs, noted that Chairs are required to possess a wide variety of skills to:

-work with the Board and group to resolve differences, Impartiality is also lacking, as their own views are pushed in the PDP, and
+work with the Board and group to resolve differences, Impartiality is also lacking, as their own views are pushed in the PDP,

+taking into issues such as accounting for human rights implications, and

 control individuals from taking over the discussion.